Multi-activity Influence and Intervention: Partial Interventions

-\end{theorem} Theorem \ref{th:3} follows from Proposition \ref{prop:1}.
-From equation (\ref{eq-7}), when activities are substitutes, there is a loss in welfare when the planner can only intervene in one activity, but the planner can reach an asymptotically optimal intervention as long as there are at least 2 intervenable activities.
-That is, Furthermore, the planner is able to achieve at least \((k-1)/k\) of the optimal welfare even when there is only one intervenable activity ($l=1$), so the welfare loss will be small if the agents are simultaneously participating in many activities.
+Theorem \ref{th-3} follows directly from Proposition \ref{pr-7}.
+From equation \eqref{eq-6}, when activities are substitutes, there is a loss in welfare when the planner can only intervene in one activity, but the planner can reach an asymptotically optimal intervention as long as there are at least two activities that can be intervened in.
+That is, Furthermore, the planner is able to achieve at least \(\frac{k-1}{k}\) of the optimal welfare even when there is only one activity available for intervention ($l=1$), so the welfare loss will be small if the agents are simultaneously participating in many activities.
 As a result, a social planner does not need to consider implementing a variety of intervention channels across the multiple activities when the activities are substitutes, and it suffices to focus on one or two of them.

-On the other hand, when the activities are complements, Theorem \ref{th:3}(ii) shows that the planner cannot reach an optimal welfare whenever there are activities the planner is unable to intervene in.
-That is, Furthermore, we see from (\ref{eq-8}) that the asymptotic welfare ratio is linear in \(l\), which implies that the gain in relative welfare is linear in the number of restricted activities.\footnote{Formally, we obtain $\partial \rho_k(l,\infty)/\partial l=(\phi-1)/(\phi k)$.} This demonstrates a stark contrast between the cases where the activities are substitutes or complements.
+On the other hand, when the activities are complements, Theorem \ref{th-3}(ii) shows that the planner cannot reach an optimal welfare whenever there are activities the planner is unable to intervene in.
+That is, Furthermore, we see from \eqref{eq-7} that the asymptotic welfare ratio is linear in \(l\), which implies that the gain in relative welfare is linear in the number of restricted activities.\footnote{Formally, we obtain $\partial \eta_k(l,\infty)/\partial l=(\alpha-1)/(\alpha k)$.} This demonstrates a stark contrast between the cases where the activities are substitutes or complements.
 Only when the activities are complements does the planner benefit from intervention in multiple activities.
 This induces an increase in the agents' participation in more activities and hence improves total welfare from the positive interactions between them.

-Finally, when the activities are independent, we have \(\beta=0\), thus, $\phi=1$ and \(\rho_k(l,\infty)=1\) for all \(k\) and \(l\).
+Finally, when the activities are independent, we have \(\beta=0\), thus, $\alpha=1$ and \(\eta_k(l,\infty)=1\) for all \(k\) and \(l\).
 The planner asymptotically reaches the same level of welfare regardless of the number of activities that can be intervened in.
 In this situation, the planner only cares about the relative consumption across agents for each activity, and not the relative consumption across activities.